mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

 to be able to have finer grained control over the parts of the design are triplicated.
 This does unfortunately introduce some significant problems that will be elaborated on later.

-=== Design preconditions
-Whilst TaMaRa aims to be compatible with all existing designs with minimal changes, some preconditions are necessary for the algorithm to process the circuit correctly.

-Since the algorithm wants to work with all possible circuits, it cannot predict what the end user wants to do with the voter error signal (if anything).

 === TaMaRa TMR algorithm implementation
 #figure(
     image("../../diagrams/classdiagram.svg"),